karellopez/KLV-System-Monitor/README.md

 interface inspired by the Ubuntu system monitor, while adding advanced features for efficiency, flexibility, and user control.

-Recent updates reduce the monitor's own CPU usage by batching per-process information retrieval and disabling graph antialiasing by default.
+Recent updates further reduce the monitor's own CPU usage by batching per-process information retrieval, decoupling plot and text refresh rates, and refreshing the file system view only on demand.
+Graph antialiasing is enabled again for crisp rendering and can now be toggled in Preferences.